joost12345/pq_bms_bluetooth/README.md

 # pq_bms_bluetooth
-Python library for PowerQueen BMS Bluetooth connection.
+Python library for PowerQueen LiFePO4 batteries with BMS Bluetooth connection.

 The code does not make any changes or change any settings in BMS of battery.
 Only reading information.